 Helping People and Teams Solve Complex Problems

-Based on the principles of Scrum and the Agile Manifesto, Scrum.org provides comprehensive training, resources, assessments and certifications to help people and teams solve complex problems.
-Throughout the world, our solutions and community of more than 325 Professional Scrum Trainers around the world teaching the same content empower people and organizations to achieve agility through Scrum.
-Ken Schwaber, the co-creator of Scrum, founded Scrum.org in 2009 as a global organization, dedicating himself to improving the professionalism by reducing the gaps so the work and work products are dependable.
+Based on the principles of Scrum, Scrum.org provides comprehensive training, resources, assessments and certifications to help people and teams solve complex problems.
+Throughout the world, our solutions and community of more than 330 Professional Scrum Trainers teach the same content empowering people and organizations to achieve agility through Scrum.
+Ken Schwaber, the co-creator of Scrum, founded Scrum.org in 2009 as a global organization, dedicating himself to improving professionalism.

 The Genesis of Scrum.org